anurag1905-hub/Image-Captioning-ML/README.md

 An Image Capitioning ML model, which outputs text captions for Input images.

 # Dataset Used
-Flickr dataset has been used for developing this model.
+Flickr dataset has been used for training this model.

 # Running the Project
 * Import the .ipynb file on either google colab or jupyter notebook.